Pius N'Diefi

 Pius Sielenu N'Diefi (born 5 July 1975) is a Cameroonian former professional footballer who played as a striker.
 He later worked as a forward coach and sporting director at Saint-Quentin.

 Club career

 N'Diefi learned of the death of his father the day before Germinal Beerschot was to play the second leg of the 2005–06 UEFA Cup against Olympique de Marseille.
 He was nevertheless part of the starting eleven for that match.

 International career

 N'Diefi was part of the Cameroon national team for the 2002 FIFA World Cup and the 2004 African Cup of Nations, as well as at the victorious 2000 and 2002 African Cup of Nations.
 He scored the winner in the infamous 2003 FIFA Confederations Cup semi-final between Cameroon and Colombia, where teammate Marc-Vivien Foé died on the pitch.
+In the final, Cameroon were defeated 1–0 by hosts France.

 Career statistics

 International goals

 Scores and results list Cameroon's goal tally first, score column indicates score after each N'Diefi goal.